kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying_Answers.md

          WHERE ep.EmployeeID = e.EmployeeID), 0
     ) AS ProjectCount,
     CASE
-        WHEN e.Salary > 80000 THEN 'Senior Level'
+        WHEN e.BaseSalary > 80000 THEN 'Senior Level'
-        WHEN e.Salary > 60000 THEN 'Mid Level'
+        WHEN e.BaseSalary > 60000 THEN 'Mid Level'
         ELSE 'Junior Level'
     END AS SalaryLevel
 FROM Employees e
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1
-ORDER BY d.DepartmentName, e.Salary DESC;
+ORDER BY d.DepartmentName, e.BaseSalary DESC;
 ```

 #### Scenario 2: Project Resource Allocation